hshrivastav/hshrivastav/README.md

  ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning *Data Structures and Algorithms and am also interested*
+- 🌱 I’m currently learning *Data Structures and Algorithms and am also interested in Competitive Programming*
 - 🔥 I'm also trying to hone my skills in the field of  *Web Developement*
 - 📫 Drop a mail at *himanshushrivastava2881@gmail.com*